blueskymanner/simple-telegram-echo-bot/README.md

 # simple-telegram-echo-bot

+- input @botfather on telegram and set bot name, then receive API_TOKEN from telegram
-install python.exe and type below command on root directory
+- install python.exe and type below command on root directory
 $python example.py